DIGI-SSL/DR-CUP-A-Dataset-on-Transcript-and-Commentary-in-U.S.-Presidential-Debates/src/README.md

 # DR-CUP:<br /> A Dataset on Transcript and Commentary in U.S. Presidential Debates
 ## PreDeCo Dataset
 In this repository, we provide the **PreDeCo** dataset, which is divided into 11 different labels and used for two tasks.<br />
-This dataset originates from the debate collections of the **U.S. presidential elections from 2016 to 2024**.<br />
+The dataset was compiled using debate scripts from the **U.S. presidential election debates spanning 2016 to 2024** <br />
-The content includes the correspondence between comments and the candidates' transcripts, as well as the stance of the comments.
+(as well as the Republican primary debates of 2023) and the corresponding professional commentary transcripts collected from Bloomberg.<br />

-## Labels
+## Label Design
 We have categorized these correspondences into 11 labels, which are as follows:
 ### (1) Key Summary:<br />
 This label indicates that the commentator is summarizing points raised by the debate moderators or contestants.